skalnik/obsidian-readwise-sync/README.md

 # Obsidian ← Readwise

-⚠️ This is a WIP, and doesn't really function yet ⚠️
+⚠️ This is pretty basic.
+Use at your own risk! ⚠️

 A way to sync highlights and annotations from [Readwise](https://readwise.io) to Obsidian.